 Trust them.
 This is relevant in several instances.
 Assuming they have proven themselves to be dependable, competent, talented, and brave–when they inevitably do make a mistake or need some sort of special allowance, cut them some slack.
 It’s hard to embody all of those excellent qualities I mentioned above if you’re terrified of the consequences of small mistakes.
 Or even bigger ones that happen rarely.
 Another important instance of trust in this relationship is in their craft.
 Brand new hires always need more oversight, but as folks prove themselves give them more and more autonomy.

 Provide growth opportunities.
-At Elegant Themes we provide two growth tracks for our team: individual contributor track and management track.
-A person on the individual contributor track is someone who’s long-term goal is to remain a content creator but still progress in skill, autonomy, and of course compensation.
+At Elegant Themes, we provide two growth tracks for our team: the individual contributor track and the management track.
+A person on the individual contributor track is someone whose long-term goal is to remain a content creator but still progress in skill, autonomy, and of course compensation.
 Someone on the management track is ultimately looking to take on a leadership role.
 It’s our job, once we’ve identified who belongs on each track, to provide ways for them to grow in these directions.

 Bad content creators are a dime a dozen.
 Finding and successfully hiring a truly good or even great content creator is rare indeed.
 However, I hope that I’ve shown you it’s not impossible.
 In fact, we’ve managed to do it time and again here at Elegant Themes–using the best practices outlined in this post.
 I hope you have similar good fortune!
 If you have any questions please leave them in the comments section below and I’ll be happy to answer them.